ggonnella/textformats/src/textformats/cli/tf_spec.1.md

-testdata of those datatypes for which tests are not yet available; the output in this case is so formatted, that it can be appended to an existing testdata YAML or JSON file (default: test data is generated for all datatypes of the specification file or provided to the option \-\-datatypes)
+testdata of those datatypes for which tests are not yet available; the output in this case is so formatted, that it can be appended to an existing testdata YAML or JSON file (default: test data is generated for all datatypes of the specification file -- excluding included files, if the specification is a YAML or JSON file -- or provided to the option **\-\-datatypes**)

+**-i**, **\-\-included**
+: always generate test data for datatypes defined in included specifications, when no **-\-\datatypes** option is used (default: generate test data for all datatype if the specification is preprocessed or piped into the tool;
+exclude included files if the specification is a YAML or JSON file)

 **-t**, **\-\-datatypes=**DATATYPES
-: specify one or multiple datatype names (comma separated, without spaces), to limit the output to those datatypes
-  (default: test data is generated for all datatypes of the specification file)
+: specify one or multiple datatype names (comma separated, without spaces), to limit the output to those datatypes (default: test data is generated for all datatypes of the specification file, with the possible exception of those defined in included specifications, see **\-\-included**)

 # EXIT VALUES
 The exit code is 0 on success, anything else on error.